 WHAT IS RISE?

 RISE stands for RESPONSIBILITY INITIATIVE SUCCESS EMPOWERMENT.
-It is a federally funded after school program within the 21st Century Community Learning Centers (21st CCLC).
-LEAP is designed to increase academic performance, improve student engagement and behavior, and offer families of participating students literacy-based opportunities.
+It is a federally funded after-school program within the Nita M. Lowey 21st Century Community Learning Centers (NML 21st CCLC).
+RISE is designed to increase academic performance, improve student engagement and behavior, and offer families of participating students literacy-based opportunities.
 We strongly encourage families to participate in their child’s learning and offer parent events throughout the school year.

 WHO IS ALLOWED TO PARTICIPATE?

-Any student in grades 6, 7 and 8 is eligible.
-Slots are limited so a selection process will be used including teacher recommendation, behavior and academic record, and test scores.
-A Waiting List is kept when the program reaches the maximum number and students from that list are contacted when openings occur.
-Parents must register and agree to the policies and regulations of the program or students will not be accepted.
-Students may be dropped from the program for non-compliance.
+Any student in grades 6, 7, and 8 is eligible.
+Space is limited so a selection process will be used, including teacher recommendation, behavior and academic record, and test scores.
+A Waiting List is kept when the program reaches the maximum number Students may be dropped from the program for non-compliance.

 WHEN IS RISE OFFERED?

-The program operates every Monday through Thursday for 120 days during the school year.
+RISE begins on Thursday, August 17, 2023.
+The program operates every Monday through Thursday for 132 days during the school year.
 There is no RISE on Fridays.
-The hours are from the time of school dismissal (@ 2:30pm) until 5:30pm.
+The hours are from the time of school dismissal (@ 2:30 p.m.) until 5:30 p.m.

 WHAT IS THE STUDENT’S DAILY SCHEDULE LIKE?

-Students will be provided a nutritious SNACK at the beginning of each day.
+Students will be provided a nutritious SNACK.
 A GAMES/RECREATION time is provided to allow exercise and social development.
-Academic Enrichment is provided mainly in READING/ELA and MATH but assistance is also given with HOMEWORK HELP, SMALL GROUP TUTORING and TEST PREPARATION in other subjects.
+Academic Enrichment is provided mainly in READING/ELA and MATH but assistance is also given with HOMEWORK HELP, SMALL GROUP TUTORING, and TEST PREPARATION in other subjects.
+Students are provided with additional enrichment opportunities in areas of interest.
+Examples of these include DRAMA, MUSIC, ART, COOKING and STEM.
+The lessons taught during these enrichment activities include academic connections.

 IS TRANSPORTATION AVAILABLE?